AK6DN/tu58em/README.md

--b   run in background mode, no console I/O except errors -t   adds time delays to allow the emulator to pass the DEC ZTUUF0 TU-58 Performance Exerciser diagnostic -T   adds time delays to make the emulator nearly as slow as a real TU-58 (just for fun) -s BAUD      sets the baud rate; the following rates are supported. the default will be 9600 if not set.
+-b   run in background mode, no console I/O except errors -t   adds time delays to allow the emulator to pass the DEC ZTUUF0 TU-58 Performance Exerciser diagnostic -T   adds time delays to make the emulator nearly as slow as a real TU-58 (just for fun) -s BAUD      sets the baud rate; the following rates may be supported. the default will be 9600 if not set.
                   3000000, 2500000, 2000000, 1500000, 1152000, 1000000, 921600, 576000, 500000,
                   460800, 230400, 115200, 57600, 38400, 19200, 9600, 4800, 2400, 1200
--p PORT      sets the com port as a number (1,2,3,...) or if not numeric the full path (/dev/com1) -S STOP      sets the number of stop bits (1 or 2), default is 1 -r FILENAME  set the next unit as a read only drive using file FILENAME
+             exact list of baud rate support is system dependent (especially for rates above 230400) -p PORT      sets the com port as a number (1,2,3,...) or if not numeric the full path (/dev/com1) -S STOP      sets the number of stop bits (1 or 2), default is 1 -r FILENAME  set the next unit as a read only drive using file FILENAME